Diana Harshbarger: Tenure

 On January 6, 2021, supporters of President Donald Trump stormed the U.S. Capitol during debate.
 Lawmakers fled to an undisclosed location for safety.
 Later that evening, Harshbarger joined 139 other Republican House members in voting to sustain objections to the certification of the results of the 2020 U.S. presidential election, based on claims of voter fraud.

 In August 2021, Business Insider reported that Harshbarger had violated the Stop Trading on Congressional Knowledge (STOCK) Act of 2012, a federal transparency and conflict-of-interest law, by failing to properly disclose over 700 stock trades worth between $728,000 and $10.9 million.

 Harshbarger supported efforts to impeach President Joe Biden.
 In September 2021 Harshbarger co-sponsored a resolution by Marjorie Taylor Greene to impeach President Joe Biden over the withdrawal of United States troops from Afghanistan.
 In May, 2023, she co-sponsored a resolution by Greene to impeach Biden over his handling of security at the United States–Mexico border.
 Also in May 2023, she co-sponsored Greene's resolutions to impeach Attorney General Merrick Garland, FBI director Christopher Wray, Secretary of Homeland Security Alejandro Mayorkas, and U.S. attorney for D.C.
 Matthew M. Graves.

 Harshbarger was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

 In 2024, Harshbarger voted against the $60 billion military aid package for Ukraine; The Washington Post reported that some of the funding would have supported defense jobs in her constituency.

 On a podcast in 2025, Harshbarger called Representative Al Green a racist term and made a baseless accusation that he hides a gun in his cane.
 In the same podcast, she also used a slur to refer to members of the LGBTQ community.

+In February 2026, Harshbarger prayed to the Christian god that "ungodly" persons should be removed from "places of authority".